leoj3n/consul-vault/README.md

 ### `network:`

+If your development process would be aided by persisting consul and vault data to a backend locally, or if you are wanting to test out consul+vault clustering locally, or perhaps (if for some reason) your app needs to connect to consul and vault over TLS when locally under development, then consider use the `networks:` method.
+However, the `IS_DEV=1` method might be better.

-The two separately-spun-up projects are able to communicate over the local docker network using this configuration in the `local-compose.yml` of the project containing the app code:
+Two separately-spun-up projects are able to communicate over the local docker network using the following configuration with the `local-compose.yml` of the project containing the app code:

 ```yml
 version: "3.7"